-Episode Three: Aaron Tenabel was part of the Australian National Swim Team in his youth.. being a professional athlete set him on a course to a life involved in his passion of Sport.
+Episode Three: Aaron Tenabel was part of the Australian National Swim Team in his youth.. being a professional athlete set him on a course to a life involved in his passion for Sport.

 This bubbly New Zealander has a passion to connect with people and help them with fitness and happiness.

 Episode Five: Susan Berg ...after swimming and struggling for 3 and half hours in the cold dark waters of Western Port Bay, Susan finally found help 3 km from where she landed on French Island. ....
-This tragic story has turned around to become the challenge of lifetime as Susan prepares to swim as part of four person relay team across the English channel.
+This tragic story has turned around to become the challenge of a lifetime as Susan prepares to swim as part of four-person relay team across the English channel.

 Episode Six: Scott Denison - I met Scott at Prahran Pool where he works as a lifeguard.
 He became the catalyst for this podcast when I discovered he was actually a maker of Shirts.
 Scott chats about his pool life, working with the elderly and his life in the Rag-trade and his new custom shirt business.